 Western society is riddled with dualisms.
 Mind vs body.
 Men vs women.
 Money vs Spirit.
 Strong vs Weak.
 These dualisms are false and misrepresent who you truly are.
 Men are more than strong.
 They are also vulnerable, weak, emotional – but there are social messages that suggest they’re not allowed to be.
 Women are more than nurturers.
 They are entrepreneurs, hard-hearted and strong – but there are social messages that consider this unbecoming and even evil.

-Western society has become a specialist society absorbed in ever smaller bits of the whole.
+Western society has become a specialised, compartmentalised society absorbed in ever smaller bits of the whole.
 Doctors aim to heal the body.
 Counsellors and psychologists aim to heal the mind.
 Social workers aim to heal the family.
 All in isolation.

-You cannot understand a man who perpetrates psychological abuse and control without understanding the bigger social picture – without understanding the pervasive effects that environments like school, the media, the sporting arena and the workplace have on his motivations.
+You cannot understand a perpetrator who perpetrates psychological abuse and control without understanding the bigger social picture – without understanding the pervasive effects that environments like school, the media, the sporting arena and the workplace have on their motivations.

-How can you help a woman who is trapped in a psychologically abusive and controlling relationship if you do not understand the full force of what entraps her?
+How can you help a woman or man who is trapped in a psychologically abusive and controlling relationship if you do not understand the full force of what entraps them?

 All the articles you find in this website and blog endeavour to give views that combine the psyche with social forces.
-Not just one piece of the jigsaw – you get the larger beautiful and ugly picture.
+You don’t just get one piece of the jigsaw – you get the overview, the larger beautiful and ugly picture.

 Theories and modalities I draw from in my work: